University Clearing guide 2022

 - Be prepared for a mini-interview – Some universities might want more than just your details.
-They might expect a quick phone interview too, so be ready to talk about why you think this uni's a good choice for you, what you can contribute and why you like the subject (check out our phone interview tips here!).
+They might expect a quick phone interview too.
+So, be ready to talk about why you think this uni's a good choice for you, what you can contribute and why you like the subject.
+These phone interview tips should help.

 - Receive your university offer – If it all goes to plan, you should find yourself with a provisional offer.
 You then need to add the university's details into your Clearing choices on your UCAS account.
 Wait for official confirmation of your new place by letter/online alert.

 - Do your victory dance – Off to university?
 It's now time to celebrate and get the lowdown on what's to come: what to take to uni, surviving freshers' week and getting your head around uni life.

 In addition to our more general guide to acing phone interviews, here are some tips to consider before calling universities to apply through Clearing:

 - Treat the phone call like a job interview – Before calling, think about your best selling points as a student.
 Keep your CV and personal statement to hand in case you need a prompt.

 - Research the course – You don't need to know the entire course inside out before calling unis.
 But, make sure you at least have an idea of what modules you'll be doing and what makes this course different from others.